pranab/whakapai/README.md

 3. Various dedup or record linkage algorithms

 ## Data preprocessing for predictive modeling
-1. Various stats for feature attributes
+1. Various statistical of feature attributes
-2. Assigning scores to feature variables indicative of a feature's effectiveness in predicting the response variable.
-Can be used for feature reduction.
+2. Assigning scores to feature variables indicative of a feature's effectiveness in predicting the response variable, which is useful for feature reduction.
+3. Data normalization of feature attributes  based on statistical properties

 ## Data storage
 1. For batch ETL processing, HDFS or file system data input and output